This post may contain affiliate links. Please see our disclosure policy.

 - Make the brine by combining 2 cups of water with the salt and sugar in a small saucepan over medium-high heat.
 Stir until the salt and sugar have dissolved.

-- Remove from the heat and stir in the remaining 2 cups of cold water along with the garlic and refrigerate to cool at least to room temperature.
-If you have the time, make the brine ahead and chill it.
+- Remove from the heat and stir in the remaining 2 cups of cold water along with the garlic (if using) and refrigerate to cool at least to room temperature.
+If you can, make the brine ahead of time and chill it.

 - Arrange the pork chops in a container large enough to fit them in a single layer without too much extra space, and pour the brine over the top.
 Move the chops around a little to ensure the brine touches all surfaces.